 Recordsƒh has up to twelve different record types.
 See Record Types (V6) or Record Types (V7) for detail.

 Note: According to GEDCOM, a Place should hold “The jurisdictional name of the place where the event took place…” were introduced in ƒh version 6.
 Research Family Historian version 6 and below supports two types of Notes: Local notes (associated with a single person, record, or fact); and Shared Notes or Note Records, that can be linked to multiple records and/or facts.
-Version 7 introduced Research and Family Historian Version 7 introduced the ability to define sources using ‘Source Templates’ to aid precision and consistency in entering source-identifying information.
+Version 7 introduced Research Notes. and Family Historian Version 7 introduced the ability to define sources using ‘Source Templates’ to aid precision and consistency in entering source-identifying information.
 Records were introduced in Version 7.